UCSBCarpentry/2022-01-28-ucsb-webpub-online/_episodes/02-markdown.md

 >   - [Kramdown][kramdown] (a fast, Ruby, open source implementation released under the MIT licence) {: .callout}

-> ## Optional Exercise: Add Your Repository Details to CodiMD
->
-> If your instructors are using _CodiMD_ (or _HackMD_ or any other Markdown-based shared document platform)
-> to take notes during this workshop,
-> use Markdown syntax to add a link in that document to the repository you are using
-> to follow along with this lesson.
-> The link text should be your GitHub username, and the target your repository.
-> Your instructors will direct you towards the appropriate location in the
-> document to add your link.
->
 {: .challenge }

 >## More Markdown Features